just-jeb/angular-builders/packages/custom-webpack/README.md

 If this library is employed to provide a Custom webpack config these architect and builder targets will fail to observe the custom webpack configuration.
 Analogous to why one would need to use the [@angular-builders/custom-webpack:karma](#Custom-webpack-Karma) builder to generate a custom webpack build and have the `ng test` function correctly one would need to use the `@angular-builders/custom-webpack:extract-i18n` target to use the Custom webpack configuration and have the translation files generated accordingly.

-An example of this is whereby additional loaders are specificed in the "extra-webpack.config.js", which, when not present would yield a broken build.
+An example of this is whereby additional loaders/plugins are specificed in the "extra-webpack.config.js", which, when not present would yield a broken build.

 The builder will run the same build as `@angular-devkit/build-angular:extract-i18n` does with extra parameters that are specified in the provided webpack configuration.